Double-double: WNBA

-Alyssa Thomas of the Phoenix Mercury holds the WNBA record for career triple-doubles with twenty five.
+Alyssa Thomas of the Phoenix Mercury holds the WNBA record for career triple-doubles with twenty seven.

-Triple-doubles have been rarer in the WNBA than in the NBA; the games are shorter in the WNBA (40 minutes vs 48), there are fewer games (fewer teams) in a season (44 vs 82), and the playing style in the WNBA is more of a team game than relying on star players.
-As of the 2025 season, 56 triple-doubles have been recorded in the WNBA.
-Alyssa Thomas has the all-time record with twenty five, and no other player has more than four.
+Triple-doubles have been rarer in the WNBA than in the NBA.
+Games are shorter (40 minutes vs 48), there are fewer games (fewer teams) in a season (44 vs 82), and the playing style in the WNBA is more of a team game than relying on star players.
+As of the mid-2026 season, 67 triple-doubles have been recorded in the WNBA.
+Alyssa Thomas has the all-time record with twenty seven, and no other player has more than five.